 - Don’t be afraid to ask the guy or gal behind the fish counter at your local supermarket for a large filet like this, they’re usually happy to help, and it’s no more expensive by the pound than buying fish already portioned.

-If you don’t have access to a large piece of fish like this, you can use smaller fillets, just line them up on the pan and give them the same treatment.
+- If you don’t have access to a large piece of fish like this, you can use smaller fillets, just line them up on the pan and give them the same treatment.
 The cooking time will probably be shorter.

 A simple sheet pan dinner like this makes eating fish at least twice a week a pleasure.
 I love fish, I love the tender texture, and the ease of preparation.
 It cooks in a flash, so you don’t have to think way ahead.
 Fish is so good for us and can help prevent so many diseases (the research just keeps getting stronger) that you can’t afford to pass it up entirely.
 If you’re on the fence about fish, I recommend salmon, it’s mild and delicious.

 Pick some up on your way home from work and you can have this on the table in no time.
 Your kids can even help you ‘decorate’ dinner and learn about healthy food in the process.

 All sheet pans are NOT alike!
 I love USA pans, they’re study so I never have to replace them and the thick walled aluminized steel cooks evenly.